 C. People who don’t have to do lists but still survive.

-Which one are you????
-Well today’s blog is for those of you with to do lists that don’t get done (and perhaps we can take some inspiration from the A’s and the C’s)
+Well this blog is for those of us with to do lists that don’t get done (and perhaps we can take some inspiration from the A’s and the C’s).

-If a to do list isn’t working for you try not having one (or maybe not having one every day!)
+2. If a to do list isn’t working for us, try not having one (or maybe not having one every day)

-If you find yourself getting distracted set an alarm to go off every half hour and reset your focus
+3. If we find ourselves getting distracted, set an alarm to go off every half hour and reset your focus

-Focus on what difference it will make to tick off some of these things - how will it feel when x, y, z are done?
+5. Focus on what difference it will make to tick off some of these things - how will it feel when x, y, z are done?

-Focus on how you want to feel by the end of the day, rather that what you want to have done
+6. Focus on how we want to feel by the end of the day, rather that what you want to have done

-If there is someone else in your household, give each other 5 small achievable things to do for each other (Maybe you can make this work remotely too?)
+7. If there is someone else in our household, give each other five small achievable things to do for each other

-And If overwhelm is your issue, try this short exercise on our Facebook page to help you focus on the things that are most important.
-Click here to watch the video
+8. And if overwhelm is our issue, try this short exercise on our Facebook page to help us focus on the things that are most important.